 Non-stop flights to Manila (MNL)

 Ninoy Aquino International Airport / Villamor Airbase is the largest airport in Philippines.
-In total there are 92 airports around the world that have direct flights to Manila, spread around 87 cities in 26 countries.
-Currently, there are 35 domestic flights to Manila.
+It is Philippines' main international airport.
+In total there are 89 airports around the world that have direct flights to Manila, spread around 84 cities in 29 countries.
+Currently, there are 30 domestic flights to Manila.

 On this page

-All direct flights to Manila Top 200 flights with a stopover Airlines flying to Manila Business Class flights First Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 12,453 flights arriving at Manila Airport, which are 415 flights per day or 17 flights per hour.
-On an average day, there is at least 1 flight arriving every 4 minutes.
+All direct flights to Manila Top 200 flights with a stopover Airlines flying to Manila Best time to visit Manila Long-Haul Flights Business Class flights First Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 7,020 flights arriving at Manila Airport, which are 234 flights per day or 10 flights per hour.
+On an average day, there is at least 1 flight arriving every 6 minutes.

 List of all direct flights to Manila